The Curious Case of Benign Memorization: Benign Memorization

 \textbf{Signal-Noise Separation.} We now further inspect models trained under random labels and data augmentation, with an emphasis on how the noise stemming from the random labeling affects different parts of the network.
 To gain insights into this, we perform nearest-neighbour probing of different layers in the network, with the twist that we fit the $K$-NN classifier both with respect to the clean training labels, as well as with respect to the random labels.
 This way we can assess how much a given feature has adapted to the particular structure (clean vs. random).
 We visualize the results of such a clean and noisy probing strategy in Fig.~\ref{fig:knn_per_layer} at different stages of training.
 Surprisingly, we can see a striking separation between feature learning and memorization within the architecture; noisy probing only starts to improve over random guessing once we reach the projector, whereas the encoder remains largely unaffected.
 On the other hand, clean probing outperforms probing at initialization throughout the entire embedding stage but sharply decays once we get to the projector.
-While previous works have identified that the very first layers provide non-trivial performance even without data augmentation, including it strengthens this effect significantly.
+Some previous work highlighted that even when training on random labels without data augmentation, the very first layers learn data dependent features which lead to subsequent fast re-training on clean data~\cite{maennel2020neural}.
 We give an interpretation of this finding in Sec.~\ref{sec:meaningful-features}.
 We further investigate the role of the projector in Appendix \ref{sec:more_experiments}, Fig.~\ref{fig:projector}, finding that higher widths lead to better performance in general.